DecLearn/declearn/docs/user-guide/client_sampling.md

 To define your own client sampler, you must create a subclass of `ClientSampler`.
 When doing so, the following steps are mandatory :
-- Defining a string class attribute `strategy` with a value matching your class name, e.g. `uniform` for the class `UniformClientSampler`.
+- Defining a string class attribute `strategy` with a value matching your class name, e.g. `"uniform"` for the class `UniformClientSampler`.
-- Defining the boolean class property `secagg_compatible` (returning True or False) to precise if your strategy is compatible with secure aggregation.
+- Defining the boolean class property `secagg_compatible` (just returning True or False) to precise if your strategy is compatible with secure aggregation.
-- Implementing the method `_sample` (do not forget the underscore !) in which your custom client sampling logic will be defined.
+- Implementing the method `_sample` (do not forget the underscore !) in which your custom client sampling logic is defined.
 - Implementing the method `update` in which you optionally update the sampler internal state (e.g. criterion score computation).
-This method is called by the `FederatedServer` at each global round, after collecting all involved clients reply.
+This method is called by the `FederatedServer` at each global round, after collecting all involved clients' reply.
-Note : if no update is needed for your sampler, just write an empty body in this method (with the `pass` keyword).
+Note : if no update is needed for your sampler, just write the `pass` keyword in the method body.

 See the `ClientSampler` API reference and subclasses implementation for more details.